 The same applies to any extended relative, or other caregiver, who has an established child-parent relationship can potentially get custody.

 If a grandparent has been the child's primary guardian and caregiver, and the grandparent can show the parent does not act in the child's best interest, then the court may award custody to the grandparent.
 However, in most situations, the court is not likely to grant custody of a child to a grandparent or third party over a parent's objection.

 If a grandparent is awarded custody of a child, then they may able to get child support from the parent.

 Oregon family lawyers for grandparents rights

 At Tullos Beckett LLC, we believe that top quality legal services should be available to everyone.
-That's why we charge $150 for a half-hour consultation on family law cases.
+A consultation with one of our experienced attorneys costs $200 for domestic relations matters.

-Talk to our Oregon family lawyers for grandparents rights questions.
-Contact us today to set up your consultation with our attorneys in Eugene, Oregon.
+Contact us today to set up your consultation with our divorce attorneys in Eugene, Oregon.